 - If it is too far forward it will jump back onto its feet – be prepared for this.
 If it is too far back it will struggle and kick with both back legs in unison.

 - Practice finding the right angle to sit the sheep at, and keep your legs close in behind its body.

 - With a big heavy ram or ewe, you’ll struggle to turn its head around as its neck will be strong.
-Make it easier by standing on one side of the sheep, bend over the sheep with your knees bent, put your arms underneath its body and grab the two legs furthest from your head (i.e. nearest your legs).
+Make it easier by standing on one side of the sheep, bending over the sheep with your knees bent, putting your arms underneath its body, and grabbing the two legs furthest from your head (i.e. nearest your legs).

 - Give the legs a firm pull towards you and the sheep should drop onto its side.
 Use that moment of surprise to hold it down, and then grab its front feet quickly and sit it on its rump.
 Watch for flying legs when it realises what has happened!